licensio/PyDP/docs/introduction.rst

 Introduction
 ============

-The era where we are living in is data driven, tons and tons of data are being generated in every second.
-A lot of this data is being used to improve our own lifestyle - be it recommending the best series to watch after a tiring day at work, suggesting the best gifts to buy when it's our best friend's birthday or keeping our birthday party photos sorted so that we can cherish them years later.
-All big companies are using data to gain insights of their progress which drives their business.
-Machine Learning has made our life from easy to easier but is it just about improving our lifestyle?
-This raises a question can machine learning change the way we live ?
-Can it improve our healthcare?
-Can ML be friends to those who are lonely and have no one to talk with?
-The answer is “Yes” and also “No”.
+The era we are living in is data-driven; more data is being generated now than ever before.
+Much of this data is being used to improve our lives - be it recommending the best videos to watch after a tiring day at work, suggesting the best gifts to buy when it's our best friend's birthday, or keeping our birthday party photos sorted so that we can cherish them years later.
+Many large companies are using data to gain insights into their financial and operational activities.
+Machine Learning (ML) has made our life easier in many ways ... but is it just about improving the quality of our lives?

+This raises a more fundamental question: can machine learning change the way we live?
+Can it positively impact our health and happiness?
+The answer is both "Yes" and  "No."

-Machine Learning and Data
+Machine learning and data
 =========================

-Machine Learning is extensively both data and research driven.
-The more the data is, better will be the research on that particular topic.
-Now, all data cannot be released for research, there is a lot of private information which once leaked can be misused.
-Take for example, to tackle a particular medical problem we need a lot of medical health records.
-These records are considered as private information as no person would love the fact that her/his medical records are identifiable by anyone on the internet.
-Hence, these are some real world issues that need immediate solutions but the hands of the researchers are tied due to the unavailability of data.
-So, is there a solution ?
+Machine Learning is both data-driven and research-driven.
+In general, the richer and more numerous the data, the better the research on that particular topic will be.
+All data cannot, however, be released for research; many types of data include non-public personal or business information, and the redistribution of such information is typically restricted by laws, rules, contracts, and ethical standards.

+Take, for example, building machine learning models to solve medical problems like radiology diagnosis.
+Better, faster diagnoses could result in improved outcomes for patients facing a wide range of medical issues.
+In order to train these models, researchers need medical health records, like patient case histories (e.g., ICD/CPT codes) and the corresponding radiology images for each patient (e.g., DICOM-format CT scans).

+In many countries and legal jurisdictions, these records are considered to be protected health information (PHI).
+Storing, sharing, and even processing PHI is often highly restricted.
+Even without the existence of such laws and rules, no one would want their identifiable medical records shared without permission on the Internet or in public otherwise.
+But without access to such information, how can researchers train models to help these patients?

+As we can see, real-world legal and ethical issues often prevent researchers from helping solving real-world problems.
+Without data, neither traditional statistical analysis nor predictive machine learning applications can be developed.
+Are we stuck in a world without a solution?

-This is where “Differential Privacy” comes into the picture, a smarter way to a more secure and private AI.
-According to Andrew Trask, Founder at OpenMined - “Differential Privacy is the process to answer questions or solve problems using the data that we cannot see.”
-In this way researchers from all over the world can use private data in their research work without identifying the individual.
+Luckily, the answer is no.  Differential privacy is an approach to solving exactly this problem.
+In the words of Andrew Trask, OpenMined's Founder, "Differential Privacy is the process to answer questions or solve problems using the data that we cannot see."
+In this way, researchers from all over the world can use private data in their research work without identifying the individual.

 .. figure:: https://user-images.githubusercontent.com/19529592/91377299-b58fbf80-e83c-11ea-9b56-a068ea3155c6.png
     :alt: my-picture1